 Frequently Asked Questions

-- What are articulated high school & ROP courses?
+- What are articulated adult school, high school and/or ROP courses?

 - What does Credit By Examination mean?